tpreilly4/brew-master/README.md

  \
 Ideally, this project will serve as the backend for a future web applications that will allow users to review the craft beers that they drink, and view data coming from other users.
 As I learn more, things will definitely change.

+## Current Project Status
+* Connects to local MySQL Database and returns empty DB table 'beer' through the url: http://localhost:8080/brewdata/all
+* Must have gradle installed.
+Must have JDK 1.8 or newer.
+Use command ./gradlew to run.
+* You can add values to 'beer' table manually via MySQL shell, but POST's are not yet functional.
+To be continued.

 ## API Goals